 - Audio and video recordings

 - Microsoft Word, Excel, PowerPoint, and PDF documents

-Unless an exception is approved by UT Austin’s EIR Coordinator, or a specific technology is exempted by the Texas Department of Information Resources (DIR), all new or changed web pages and web content and all other EIR goods and services, developed, procured or significantly changed by UT Austin and its agents, must comply with the standards and specifications of 1 TAC §206 and 1 TAC §213.
+Unless an exception is approved by, or a specific technology is exempted by the Texas Department of Information Resources (DIR), all new or changed web pages and web content and all other EIR goods and services, developed, procured or significantly changed by UT Austin and its agents, must comply with the standards and specifications of 1 TAC §206 and 1 TAC §213.

 These standards, along with federal standards as defined in Section 508 of the Rehabilitation Act of 1973, as amended (29 U.S.C. § 794 (d)) apply to EIR technology developed, procured, maintained or used by UT Austin directly, or by a third party, acting as an agent of, or on behalf of, the University, or through a procured services contract (i.e., vendor contract); and, EIR services provided through hosted or managed services contracts.

-For additional information, including procurement; testing websites for accessibility; exemption requests; etc. you can review UT Austin’s Internal Business Procedures for EIR Compliance (UT EID login required).
+For additional information, including procurement; testing websites for accessibility; exemption requests; etc. you can review guidance from UT System on procurement and development of EIR (UT EID login required).